Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Soul Press - convert 10 turbulent into 1 disciplined & 9 waste "pick off the bits and pieces that are primed for submission from the lot"
 * A weird soul that induces a positive effect if your room path is executed in a certain way?
 This used to be rooms superposing each other...
 * permanently lose access to a caste slot for a fat bonus.

+**Estate**

+Universal law that can be changed: default: when room begins, on all enemies, apply 2 Paralysis

 **Contingencies**